domierosina/AquaPerma-NorthMB/README.md

 This repository provides a compact, reproducible pipeline to **detect and visualize surface water changes** in **Northern Manitoba** using **multi-temporal satellite imagery** and **NDWI**.
 It emphasizes a workflow that runs on modest hardware while remaining transparent and extensible.

 ### Key Features
-- NDWI computation and water mask creation for time slices
+- NDWI computation and water mask creation
-- Simple **temporal change detection** via difference/thresholding
+- Year-to-year and multi-year surface water change detection
-- CLI commands for NDWI, change detection, quicklooks, and summary stats
+- Per-pixel % NDWI change maps
-- Clean folder structure and configuration-driven paths
+- Sensor-specific multi-panel summaries
-- Hooks for Landsat DSWE and Sentinel-2 inputs
+- Quantitative CSV summaries
-- CI pipeline (pytest + flake8) for basic quality checks
+- Supports Landsat 8 and Sentinel-2 imagery

 ---